I might fall down into the ages,

 I might stall out with all the stars off,

 Falling Up were an Alternative Rock band originating from Albany, Oregon.
-Originally the group was pegged as the Christian version of Linkin Park, but quickly outgrew that label as they developed into a very experimental band with a penchant for Science Fiction ConceptAlbums.
+Originally the group was pegged as the Christian version of Linkin Park, but they developed into a very experimental band with a penchant for Science Fiction ConceptAlbums.
 In fact lead singer Jessy C. Ribordy has revealed that every album after the first one tells stories that take place in the same universe.
 Now what these stories are tend to be open to interpretation to say the least.

 - Jessy C. Ribord: Lead vocals, guitars, keyboards, synthesizers, programming, electronics